wickit7/arcgisdbmodel/README.md

 ## Contributing
 Contributions to this project are welcome!
 If you have any suggestions or bug reports, please open an issue or pull request on GitHub.

+## License
+This project is licensed under the terms of the MIT license.
+See the [LICENSE](LICENSE.txt) file for more information.

+## Acknowledgements
+This project includes the arcpy package from Esri (Copyright © 1995-2022 Esri), which is subject to its own license terms.
+Please refer to the Esri license agreement for more information.